How TO Plan the Perfect Rottnest Island day trip

 Look for Quokkas

 Quokkas are adorable, smiley-faced creatures that will be a highlight on your Rottnest Island Day Trip.
-They’re quite brave and tame, so they’ll turn up all over the island.
+They’re pretty brave and tame, so they’ll turn up all over the island.
 This includes at the supermarket, in pubs, and on the beach.

 Just remember that they’re wild animals, and you should never touch or feed the quokkas, no matter how cute they are.